 License.
-The "license" is a petroleum exploration right, bestowing an exclusive right for further exploration work and requiring the drilling of one or more test wells.
+The next level of petroleum right is the "license," bestowing an exclusive right for further exploration work and requiring the drilling of one or more test wells.
 The initial term of a license is up to three years, and it may be extended for up to an additional four years (in one year increments).
 In the event of a discovery, the license may be extended for an additional two years.
 A license area may not exceed 400,000 dunams (approximately 98,842 acres).
 One dunam is equal to 1,000 square meters (approximately 0.24711 of an acre).
 No one entity may hold more than 12 licenses or hold more than a total of four million dunam in aggregate license area.